cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 In conclusion:

-- This issue has likely been the root cause of a non-trivial number of unreproducible or transient failures in systems which are dependent on inode numbering.
+- This issue has likely been the root cause of a non-trivial number of unreproducible or transient failures in systems that are dependent on inode numbering.
 Reproducing this issue is heavily dependent on the system state, requires a workload which practises heavy file creation in tmpfs, and is typically likely to manifest as transient errors which go away when retried.